diegojromerolopez/otelize/docs/decorator.rst

     def your_function(a_param: str, another_param: int, a_list: list[float], a_dict: dict[str, str]):
         ...

-All the parameters and the return value will be added as attributes to the OTEL span created.
+All the parameters and the return value will be added as attributes to the OTEL span created (with an arg or kwarg prefix depending on how it was called).

 Classes
 ~~~~~~~